 The UAE receives minimal annual rainfall — around 100mm per year in Dubai — but when it rains, it rains with intensity.
 A 20-minute storm in the UAE can deliver 30-50mm of rain, overwhelming drainage systems that have sat dry and debris-filled for months.
-For villa owners, this creates a specific risk: gutters and downpipes clogged with a year\'s accumulation of desert dust, dried bird waste and debris suddenly receiving a high-intensity rain load.
+For villa owners, this creates a specific risk: gutters and downpipes clogged with a year's accumulation of desert dust, dried bird waste and debris suddenly receiving a high-intensity rain load.
 The result is overflowing gutters, water entering roof junctions, and potential interior water damage that takes days to dry out and weeks to repair.
-Preparation is straightforward — this guide covers exactly what to do and when.
+Preparation is straightforward — this guide covers exactly what to do, when to do it, and what it typically costs across the UAE.

 UAE Rainy Season — When Does It Happen?

 The UAE rainy season falls primarily between November and March, with the most intense storms typically in January and February.
-The National Center of Meteorology (NCM) increasingly issues red and yellow weather alerts as frontal systems move through — the 2024 and 2025 storms demonstrated how rapidly rainfall can escalate to levels that stress building drainage.
-The ideal time to prepare gutters is October — before the season starts, when any blockages or damage can be addressed proactively.
+The National Center of Meteorology (NCM) increasingly issues red and yellow weather alerts as frontal systems move through — recent years have demonstrated how rapidly rainfall can escalate to levels that stress building drainage well beyond what it handles for the rest of the year.
+The ideal time to prepare gutters is October, before the season starts, when any blockages or damage can be addressed proactively rather than during or after a storm.

 Step 1 — Gutter Inspection and Cleaning

-Dubai villa gutters accumulate significant debris over the dry summer months: desert dust (which forms a hard crust when wetted and dried repeatedly), dried palm fronds, bird nests and general windblown debris from construction activity that is prevalent across UAE.
+UAE villa gutters accumulate significant debris over the dry summer months: desert dust (which forms a hard crust when wetted and dried repeatedly), dried palm fronds, bird nests and general windblown debris from the construction activity that is prevalent across most emirates.
 A blocked gutter does not drain — water instead overflows the gutter edge and runs down the exterior wall, potentially finding its way into roof junctions, wall cavities or ground-floor areas.

 What to check: